Javieer57/project-boilerplate/README.md

 ### Work without Gulp

-If you just want to use the structure and ignore the use of Gulp you can delete all the files outside the app folder (except `index.html`).
+If you just want to use the structure and ignore the use of Gulp you can delete all the files outside the `assets` folder (except `index.html` and `README-template.md`).

 Your repository should have the following structure: